giocomai/fediverser/README.md

 users can customise: decide what is in front of them and why, not necessarily the most recent posts.

 At this stage, this is just a prototype.
-Install and `fedi_app()` to see the little that works (show contents of a hashtag from an instance, but nothing more).
+Install and run `fedi_app()` to see the little that works (show contents of a hashtag from an instance and get older posts with infinite scrolling but nothing more).

 It is built on modules, in a way that should eventually enable full functionalities (e.g. reply, favorite, etc.) from the app.